magdesign/ofxPiMapper_new_features/README.md

 - Pixel to DMX Mapping, create a quad which reads out the color of where its positioned over the video and send dmx signals (https://github.com/MadSciLabs/ofxDmxUtils).

+- ofx timeline (enough performance?) to set pictures and videos behind each other....

 - USB camera feed (to use RPi as mapping-box for other streams)